 Not a café as such, but anyone who serves soy lattes in Nepal deserves another mention!

 Situated at Nag Pokhari, this café serves better food than coffee but it is also a great meeting place and the western food is of high quality.

 Just opposite the British Embassy is a lovely, friendly café serving a range of items from Eggs Benedict; beetroot, carrot and humus dips; chicken sate, to pizza and pastas.
 Run by a musician, this café often has evening events check their FB page.

 As the name suggests, this café is really a tea lounge and a boutique hotel.
 Situated off Lazimpat this is the place to come if you like different teas served correctly.
 It also services beer and wine and a limited menu of Middle Eastern, Asian and European cuisine.
 Burgers on Saturday!
 Closed on Mondays.

 This café serves delicious cakes prepared by its sister concern, Lakuri, situated in the Café Soma branch in Baluawatar (opposite the Russian Embassy).
 Unlike its other branch, Café Soma in Jamsikhel does not have a garden but is never the less very popular.

 Not far from Café Soma is a café named Higher Ground which is very popular with expats.

 Situated in the Moksh complex, just under the Kathmandu Jazz Conservatory, this café was set up as a social initiative – you pay what you like for the coffee.

 Throughout the city are Bakery Café outlets.
-This is a very old chain of cafes which was one of the first social initiatives set up in Nepal.
-For the past couple of decades Bakery Café has employed hearing and speech impaired waiting staff in all its outlets.
-Nepali focused food in clean surroundings.
+This is a very old chain of cafes that was one of the first social initiatives set up in Nepal.
+For the past couple of decades, Bakery Café has employed hearing and speech impaired waiting staff in all its outlets.
+Nepali-focused food in clean surroundings.